Lemon Loaf

 This post may contain affiliate links.
 See my disclosure policy.

-My lemon loaf recipe features a light and spongy cake that’s topped with a zesty lemon glaze.
-It’s made in one bowl, and my family swears it’s better than Starbucks!
+My lemon loaf recipe yields a light, spongy cake topped with a zesty lemon glaze.
+It’s made in one bowl, and my family swears it’s better than Starbucks.

 Table of Contents